 - Track criteria changes

-For an overview of all applications switch to the Applicant List — bulk reject, filter by phase and status, sort by score.
+For an overview of all applications switch to the Applicant List.

 How To